-Meghan Steenburgh is a 1L in the JDi program at Syracuse University College of Law.
+Meghan Steenburgh is a 2L in the JDi program at Syracuse University College of Law.
 She is a graduate of Georgetown University and holds a Master of Science in Broadcast Journalism from Syracuse University’s Newhouse School of Communications.
 Meghan’s status as a law school student follows a career in broadcast journalism, corporate communications, politics, and state government.
 Meghan is a fourth-generation harpist; she also enjoys mountain running and mountain biking.
 Meghan is married with four young children.
-She and her husband are active members of the Bridge Angel Investors of Sarasota, Florida.

 Zach Neumann explains how lawyers and law students can help tenants facing eviction during the pandemic.

 Angela Tripp shares insights into her rewarding work with the successful Michigan Legal Help Program.

 Jim St. Germain shares his experiences in the juvenile justice system and the critical role of mentors in his path to becoming a leader in his community.

 Attorney Natasha Fortune discusses her work at the Legal Aid Society of New York in the Juvenile Rights Practice and the cycles of racial injustice that affect her work with children of color.